akhilyadav007/jobscraper/README.md

-Here’s a clean and professional **README.md** content you can use for your project:

----

 # 🚀 JobRocket

 **JobRocket** is a Ruby on Rails web app that helps you search and download the latest job postings scraped using the SerpAPI Google Jobs API.